BeauJoh/thesis/source/11-chapter-3-ode.md

 Each **Device** can be selected in a uniform way between applications using the same notation, on this system **Device** comprises of \texttt{-p 1 -d 0 -t 0} for the Intel Skylake CPU, where \texttt{p} and \texttt{d} are the integer identifier of the platform and device to respectively use, and \texttt{-p 1 -d 0 -t 1} for the Nvidia GeForce GTX 1080 GPU.
 Each application is run as **Benchmark** **Device** \texttt{--} **Arguments**, where **Arguments** is taken from Table \ref{tab:program_arguments} at the selected scale of $\Phi$.
-For reproducibility the entire set of Python scripts with all problem sizes is available in a GitHub repository [@johnston2017].
+For reproducibility, the entire set of Python scripts with all problem sizes is available in a GitHub repository [@johnston2017].
 Where $\Phi$ is substituted as the argument for each benchmark, it is taken as the respective scale from Table \ref{tab:problem_sizes} and is inserted into Table \ref{tab:program_arguments}.

 \begin{table}[t]